dryhopped/RallyCodingExercise/README.md

 ## Setup

-To run the application, you will need to have nodejs installed.
+To run the application, you will need to have nodejs (v0.10.0 or greater) installed.
 This will allow you to run the application as well as the unit tests.
 The application code is designed to allow usage from either the command line or within the web browser.

 To setup run the following in the command line from the project's root directory: